 Retirement plans can vary significantly for each individual.
 In order to help you get ready for your retirement goals, your employer has established a voluntary 403(b) plan that allows all eligible employees to participate through payroll reductions and the online SRA enrollment system.
-These contributions are calculated and deducted before taxes, and sent to the investment provider of your choice on your behalf.
-All you have to do to begin meeting your retirement goal is complete a Salary Reduction Agreement via the online SRA enrollment system at: https://sra.tsacg.com/.
+These contributions are calculated and deducted before taxes (or after tax if ROTH) and sent to the investment provider of your choice on your behalf.
+All you have to do to begin meeting your retirement goal is complete a Salary Reduction Agreement via the online SRA enrollment system at: https://sra.tsacq.com/.